DoomsdayDevice/datagram/README.md

     * you can move the slider and data will show on the screen (duh)
     * nice transition animations
     * crappy spaghetti code and bugs (the contest was one week long, so had to do it fast)

+Current state: refactoring and turning it into a useful library.